Andreas Klöden: 2009 Doping allegations

 In 2009 allegations emerged claiming that Andreas Klöden used the Freiburg University Clinic for an illegal blood transfusion during the 2006 Tour de France.
-Later, Kloden and others of the T-Mobile Team, Matthias Kessler and Patrick Sinkewitz were confirmed by Freiburg doctors to have blood doped at the university during the 2006 Tour de France where their blood was held.
-Under investigation Kloden made an agreement with german prosecutors to pay a sum to charity in return for the investigation being dropped.
+Later, Klöden and others of the T-Mobile Team, Matthias Kessler and Patrick Sinkewitz were confirmed by Freiburg doctors to have blood doped at the university during the 2006 Tour de France where their blood was held.
+Under investigation, Klöden made an agreement with German prosecutors to pay a sum to charity in return for the investigation being dropped.

-At his retirement, Klöden denied that he ever used doping.
+At his retirement, Klöden denied that he was ever doping.
 He said he had made an agreement with prosecutors to stop the investigation because he felt that the investigation hindered his career.

 The Team Radioshack Years (2010–2011)

 Klöden had an uneventful 2010 season.
 He finished the 2010 Tour de France in 14th place 16’36" behind Contador.
 Contador was later disqualified, resulting in a 13th place 15'57' behind Andy Schleck.
 His other biggest finishes were 8th in Tour de Suisse and Eneco Tour.

 2011 saw a rebirth of Klöden's career when he won the 2011 Tour of the Basque Country while also finished 2nd in Paris–Nice and getting a stage victory.
 He also had 2 ITT victories in Giro del Trentino and Critérium International.
 He carried his good form into the 2011 Tour de France but crashed and had to withdraw because of two crashes that injured his back.
 He later entered the Vuelta as co-leader with Brajkovic but withdrew.